DNWMNCR/JavaForSmallTeams/style/60_keep_it_solid.md

 #### Open / Closed Principle

-You should be able to extend behaviour, without modifying existing code.
+You should be able to extend behavior, without modifying existing code.

 *".. you should design modules that never change.
-When requirements change, you extend the behaviour of such modules by adding new code, not by changing old code that already works."*
+When requirements change, you extend the behavior of such modules by adding new code, not by changing old code that already works."*

 *— Robert Martin*